 What is Mongolian Beef?

-Mongolian Beef is really an americanized Chinese dish of thinly sliced beef and green onions stir fried in a savory, slightly spicy brown sauce.
+Mongolian Beef is really an americanized Chinese food dish of thinly sliced beef and green onions stir fried in a savory, slightly spicy brown sauce.

 Mongolian Beef Stir Fry on a bed of white rice on a blue and white square plate.